-Here are the four that should definitely be on your shortlist:
+Here are the five that should definitely be on your shortlist:

 This is a no brainer, really.
-We shouldn’t have to sell the newly announced Samsung S8 to you at all.
+We shouldn’t have to sell the highly popular Samsung S8 to you at all.
 After all, it has been the king of handsets this past year.

-Super-immersive display courtesy of the curved edges, fantastic battery life and a frankly outrageous pixel-per-inch ratio makes this the ultimate phone for gamers.
+Super-immersive display courtesy of the curved edges, fantastic battery life and a frankly outrageous pixel-per-inch ratio makes this a great choice for gamers.

-The current S7 series were the first smartphones to support the Vulkan API and the lack of lag and battery drain on the games developed with the API are, frankly, obvious.
-You get a folder to put all games in so access can be regulated when friends borrow your phone as well as easy when you want to deep-dive in.
-We’re hoping the S8 will be no different.
+The S8 incarnation makes perfect use of Vulkan API; the lack of lag and battery drain on the games developed with the API are, frankly, obvious.
+You get a folder to put all your games in, so access can be easy when you want to deep-dive in and tucked-away when friends borrow your phone as well.

-And if you are a die-hard gamer, you will know how awesome it is that with both the S7 edge and the S8 you not only get to take screenshots while gaming but can also record gameplay to share with friends on YouTube!
-Pre-order yours here.
+And if you are a die-hard gamer, you will love how the S8 not only lets you take screenshots while gaming but also record gameplay to share with friends on YouTube.

 This phone will not be beaten on battery.
 No sir!
 The Duracell of smartphones has a 5100mAH battery, which means you can go for days without charging.

-Add a Super AMOLED display on a large 5.5″ screen to that enormous battery and you have in your hands the perfect phone for gaming.
+Add a Super AMOLED display on a large 5.5″ screen to that enormous battery and you have in your hands a pretty nifty handset for gaming.

 And the surprises don’t end there… The Lenovo P2 comes with 24W fast-charging functionality, so you can just juice it up super-quick between gaming sessions.